abdulbadii/rename_batch_emulated_PCRE/README.md

 The script here is for renaming.
 For copying, duplicate whole function 'ren' and change to whatever you like, e.g. 'copy', and use that instead after changing all lines started with "mv ", replace each of "mv " with "cp "

 # Usage
- -ren -h or --help
+- ren -h or --help
-    help explaining all the options, mv options and few additional options
+    help explaining all the options; mv options and few additional options

 - ren [mv options..]
 SOURCE DEST
    literal rename operation by mv command